Silence Of Super(secret)committee May Be Progress

 The pressure is coming from every lawmaker with a program they don't want cut, every industry protecting its interests and from local governments worried about their own budgets.

-"There's a reason that judges deliberate privately, there's a reason that some meetings are in camera," Gowdy says.
+"There's a reason that judges deliberate privately; there's a reason that some meetings are in camera," Gowdy says.
 "It is an unusual methodology, but I don't feel like there's this cloak of mystery."

-Gowdy and several other members say by operating in secret, the supercommittee members don't have to constantly justify their positions to a gazillion outside interests.
+Gowdy and several other members say by operating in secret, the supercommittee members don't have to constantly justify their positions to outside interests.
 And if they did operate in public?
 It could be a disaster, says Missouri Republican Rep. Jo Ann Emerson.

 "Public meetings put members in the position of having to take particular positions that look good to the public but aren't necessarily productive in trying to come up with a solution," Emerson says.

 So really, the fact that nothing is coming out of the supercommittee could mean the members of it are staying true to its purpose — trying to make it work.